-He was to grow into a young man with a very high opinion of himself even if it was not one shared by the majority of those who came into contact with him.
+He was to grow into a young man with a very high opinion of himself even if it was not one shared by the majority of his contemporaries.
 Certainly, the Russian Ambassador’s wife Princess Lieven was not overly impressed:

-The Prince’s apparent endorsement of the town only served to increase its popularity despite its growing reputation for sleaze as it drew in the wake of its more fashionable visitors the usual tradesmen, hucksters, charlatans, and painted ladies of dubious manners and even looser morals.
+The Prince’s apparent endorsement of the town only served to increase its popularity and despite a growing reputation for sleaze as it drew in the wake of its more fashionable visitors the usual tradesmen, hucksters, charlatans, and painted ladies of dubious motives and even looser morals.

 It soon became a place of high society and low lives, or as the artist John Constable described it: